-When it comes to video games, we usually separate them into two categories: Single Player and multiplayer.
+When it comes to video games, we usually separate them into two categories: single-player and multiplayer mode.
 People typically expect single-player games to narrate a story in a world with a distinct atmosphere created by its developers.
 In online video games, players usually need to complete a straightforward objective using teamwork and their mechanical skills.
 Either way, there is always an objective for players to fulfill.

 What Can My Kid Do in Minecraft?